patleeman/VSNotes/README.md

     }
     ```

+### Additional Note Titles

+[New in 0.7.1] Added a new option `vsnotes.additionalNoteTitles` which is an array that contains note title tokens.
+If there are any tokens in this array, a picker will be shown with the option to choose which note title format you'd like to use.

 ### File Path Detection

 VSNotes understands file paths and will create folders as necessary.
 When prompted for a note title, inputting a path will nest the new note under the folders designated in the path.
 All paths are generated from the main notes folder.